axsteraii/axsteraii/README.md

 - don't spam friend req! i only friend people i get to know or talk with regularly
 - i might unfriend you if we don't interact for an extended period of time, sorry > <
 - i usually prioritise sitting/talking with friends, not always!!
-- i'm ok with rps, but i'm not comfy with aged up/down, preg or anything similar (ships are mostly ok)
+- i'm ok with rps, but i'm not comfy with aged up/down (im uncomfy interacting babies/little kids/adults) , preg or anything similar (ships are mostly ok)
 - on a similar note, if you wanna rp, please tell me first, i might get confused !!
 - please don't steal or post pictures of me on pinterest/other similar platforms
 - ask for inspo!! i'll only allow slight inspo tho